 All rooms can fit a baby cot and most can fit an extra bed too.
-The Coachmen's Room can connect with the Deluxe Royal Suite 1001; the Junior Suite Maresia can connect with the Royal Suite Joia, as well as Master Deluxe Royal Suite Alegria.
+Deluxe Terrace Room Claudia can connect with Deluxe Royal Suite 1001; Junior Suite Maresia can connect with Royal Suite Joia, as well as Master Deluxe Royal Suite Alegria.

 Babysitting available by arrangement.

 Baby cots and highchairs are available on request.

 Remember baby and child equipment may be limited or need pre-booking

 Menus can be adapted to suit children with advanced notice.